flyinglightspeck/aruco-pose-estimation/README.md

 # Position Estimation Using Markers and Raspberry Pi Camera

 This repository contains modules to compute position of a marker or multiple markers using a camera and Raspberry Pi.
 It includes utilities to capture images, calibrate cameras, and summarize collected data.
 The position estimation module supports variety of fiducial marker libraries, including ArUco, AprilTag, STag, abd custom 4-point marker (4 bright markers arranged in 3d with a dark background).

 Raspberry Pi Camera Module 3, ArdCcam Mini 16MP IMX519, CrazyFlie AiDeck Camera are supported.

 Position estimations are computed in realtime and can be broadcast over UDP socket.

 Some modules of this software are partially base on this repository [1].

 # Requirements

-- Raspberry Pi 5 with Raspberry Pi OS (bookworm) installed
+- Raspberry Pi 5 with Raspberry Pi OS (bookworm) installed.
-- Raspberry Pi Camera Module 3 (Wide or Regular)
+- Raspberry Pi Camera Module 3 (Wide or Regular).
-- Caliper or ruler for measurements
+- Caliper or ruler for measurements.
+- 3D printed parts for the Raspberry Pi Camera Module 3 (Wide or Regular) and the holder for the printed paper.
+The files for the 3D models are available in `assets/paper` and `assets/lcd`.
+- Waveshare 1.3inch LCD Display Module IPS Screen 240x240.
+- Arduino Uno Rev 3 to display the ArUco marker on the LCD.

 # Experiment Setup

 We used the following setup to conduct experiments using a printed ArUco marker and an LCD display.

 ![image](assets/printed_setup.png)